 Sanjuan decided to develop the local organization to fight the problem of human trafficking locally.
 It is aligned with the national Girls Rising organization dedicated to stopping human trafficking and raising awareness that educating girls can transform societies.

 They are planning a “Girl Rising” event on October 25.
 The doors open at 2:30 and the movie starts at 3:00 at the Hollywood Central Performing Arts Center.
 There people will watch the Girls Rising movie premier and then enjoy a cocktail reception at Gallery 2014 in Hollywood.

-“We can’t sit back anymore and let our neighborhoods be plagued with the sadness caused by human trafficking.
+“We can’t sit back anymore and let our neighborhoods be plagued with the sadness caused by human trafficking of sex workers.
 We believe if we change the life of just one girl, we change life for all girls, even those in our own neighborhoods,” she said.